 Norfolk Island, Christmas Island and Cocos (Keeling) Islands each have unique animal and plant health biosecurity statuses.
 Biosecurity arrangements on the territories are designed to maintain the unique biosecurity statuses of these territories.
 Biosecurity arrangements and responsibilities are set out in the Biosecurity Act 2015 and subordinate legislation.

-Under the Biosecurity Act the movements of vessels, goods and people between these external territories and mainland Australia are managed like international movements, rather than interstate movements.
-Therefore vessels, aircrafts and goods need to report accordingly to manage the risk of a pest or disease being introduced to the Islands or the mainland.
+Under the Biosecurity Act 2015, the movements of vessels, goods and people into and between these external territories, including from the Australian mainland are managed like international movements, rather than interstate movements.
+Therefore all vessels and aircrafts that arrive at the territories and all goods that are brought or imported into these external territoriesmust comply with the Biosecurity Act 2015.

 Please note that unless an exemption applies, or conditions are set out within the relevant determination, alternative conditions may apply.
-If you would like to import goods not covered in the determination, you will need to complete an
+If you would like to import goods not covered in the determination, you will need to complete an Application for Permit form.

-External Territories covered by the Biosecurity Act
+External territories covered by the Biosecurity Act

 Other useful websites include: